 NCO is committed to supporting disaster survivors for the long term.
 NCO continues to help fire survivors rebuild in both Lake and Mendocino counties.
 WATCH this video on the Disaster Response of NCO in collaboration with partners, donors and many volunteers.

 Continue reading below to learn more about the Disaster Relief Fund:

-What is the purpose of the Wildfire Relief Fund?
+What is the purpose of the Disaster Relief Fund?

-The Wildfire Relief Fund seeks to assist those facing hardship by providing monetary aid to people who have suffered a direct loss in Lake or Mendocino Counties as a result of the recent fires.
+The Disaster Relief Fund seeks to assist those facing hardship by providing monetary aid to people who have suffered a direct loss in Lake or Mendocino Counties as a result of a disaster.

 In 2015, NCO worked with other area organizations in response to the Rocky, Jerusalem, and Valley Fires which burned in Lake County.
 In 2016, NCO re-opened the fund in response to the Clayton Fire, also in Lake County.
 In 2017, the fund opened again for those impacted by the Redwood Fire in Mendocino County and the Sulphur Fire in Lake County.

-The fund will now remain open to support long term recovery for those who have been affected by wildfire in both Lake and Mendocino counties.
+The fund will now remain open to support long term recovery for those who have been affected by a disaster in both Lake and Mendocino counties.

 What type of assistance is given?

 Relief will be disbursed by committee determination and/or through our Disaster Case Managers.
 The amount of relief given is determined by the amount of donations earned.
 The amount of funds raised will determine the focus of disbursement, emergency needs and/or long-term needs.
 Those determined to have the greatest need will be given a higher priority in the process.

 How can a Disaster Case Manager help me?